deployd/deployd/docs/collection.markdown

 ## Updating an object

-A PUT (or POST) request at an object's URL will update the object.
-You must include all properties except for `_id`.
+A PUT (or POST) request at an object's URL will update the properties specified on the object.

     PUT /people/4f71fc7c2ba744786f000001
     Content-Type: application/json
     {
-      "age": 24,
+      "age": 24
-      "firstName": "Fred",
-      "lastName": "Smith"
     }

 The server will respond with the entire object: